NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 - The proportions of the scene were kept, regardless of how it was scaled, using 2048 x 2048 px as the reference size
 - A lot of fine-tuning was done to make it look pretty and get the colors right in terms of lightness and saturation... <3 HSL
 - Added various helper functions (like `inRange` or `pseudoRandomBetween`) and the possibility to save the scene as an image by pressing "s" on the keyboard
 - The characteristic was added to continuously redraw the scene after a random timeout between 0 and 60000 ms, so that you can see the plants growing over and over again.
-After each redraw, `stemGrowthSpeed` / `centerGrowthSpeed` / `petalGrowthSpeed` are randomized
+After each redraw, `stemGrowthSpeed`, `centerGrowthSpeed` and `petalGrowthSpeed` are randomized
 - Included only a few fxhash features, but went into a rabbit hole for `firstRedraw` and added quotes from my most favorite movies, shows and music.
 But only the ones that had a connection to time
 - Comments were added on all functions and everything in between